codex-academy/Node-Tutorial/node-tutorial/lets-get-modular.md

 * and each file has 3 rows
 * your modules should return a list containing 9 rows

 Use the built in node module called `fs` - it stands for File System.
-The `fs` module handles accessing files from Node JS.
+The `fs` module handles accessing files from Node.JS.

 **You should use these 2 function calls from the fs module in your module:**